semigodking/socks5chk/README.md

 udpchk - UDP Checker
 --------------------
-A simple script used for checking if SOCKS5 proxy support UDP transport.
+Simple scripts used for checking SOCKS5 proxy's support of TCP or UDP.

 Prerequisites
 -------------